-The challenge for engineers is to lower the flame temperature while maintaining flame stability and boiler efficiency.
-Security is also critical, especially when it comes to EGR, because of the risk of explosion of carbon monoxide (CO) potential present in the exhaust!
+The challenge for engineers is therefore to lower the flame temperature, while maintaining flame stability and boiler efficiency.
+Safety is also critical, especially when it comes to EGR, due to the risk of carbon monoxide (CO) explosion potential present in the exhaust gases!

 The wet combustion system by water vapor pump (PAVE)

-The injection of water or steam causes the modification of the stoichiometry (the quantitative relationship between oxidant and oxidized) - and therefore the temperature of the adiabatic flame - of the air-fuel mixture.
-The addition of water also "scatters" the calories generated by the combustion.
-Both phenomena cause a decrease in the combustion temperature - the color of the logically blue gas flame becomes substantially orange-yellow.
-If the temperature of the flame is sufficiently reduced, the NOx will almost no longer form and the thermal performance of the boiler will be preserved.
+The injection of water or steam causes the modification of the stoichiometry (the quantitative relationship between oxidant and oxidant) - and therefore of the temperature of the adiabatic flame - of the air-fuel mixture.
+Adding water also “disperses” the calories generated by combustion.
+Both phenomena cause a decrease in the combustion temperature - the color of the gas flame, logically blue, becomes noticeably yellow-orange.
+If the flame temperature is sufficiently reduced, NOx will hardly be formed and the thermal performance of the boiler will be maintained.

 Figure 1: Same burner operating in wet combustion mode (top) and dry combustion mode (bottom)

 The water vapor pump system (WVP, or Water Steam Pump, PAVE) is a method of wet burning of Ph.D Rémi Guillet developed and patented in 1979, of the CIEC company based in Paris and which has been part of the ENGIE group since 2004.
-It consists of a Preheating and moisture saturation of the combustion air with recovery of sensible heat and latent combustion gases.
-To do this, two sprayers are placed in the air flow: one in the fresh air inlet and the other between the condenser and the chimney, as shown in Figure 2.
-All components are stainless steel and the burner is made to handle combustion air saturated with moisture.
+It consists of a preheating and humidity saturation of the combustion air with recovery of the sensible and latent heat of the combustion gases.
+To do this, two sprayers are placed in the air flow: one in the fresh air inlet and the other between the condenser and the chimney, as shown in figure 2.
+All components are made of stainless steel and the burner is designed to handle the combustion air saturated with humidity.
 The geometry of the water injection burner has nothing to do with that of a typical low NOx burner (a single double wall)

-As the dew point of the combustion gases entering the condenser is, of course, increased (from ~ 58 ° C in the case of a regular combustion at ~ 68 ° C in the case of wet combustion), much more latent heat is recovered in the condenser.
-This compared to an ordinary condensing boiler operating at the same starting and return water temperatures.
-In addition, the additional heat recovery that occurs in the exhaust spray tower cools the flue gases at much lower temperatures than an ordinary boiler.
+As the dew point of the combustion gases entering the condenser is, of course, increased (from ~ 58 ° C in the case of regular combustion to ~ 68 ° C in the case of wet combustion), much more latent heat is recovered in the condenser.
+This is compared to an ordinary condensing boiler operating at the same flow and return water temperatures.
+Additionally, the additional heat recovery that occurs in the exhaust spray tower cools the flue gases to much lower temperatures compared to a regular boiler.
 As a result, the system PAVE is much more efficient than an ordinary condensing boiler.

-Figure 3 compares the efficiency of the PAVE combustion system and a regular condensing boiler as a function of the condensation return temperature.
-It shows that the onset of condensation is shifted to a higher return temperature, making the PAVE system an ideal candidate for retrofit applications where it is not easy to reduce the return temperature of the building (conventional radiator at high temperatures). temperature)
+Figure 3 compares the efficiency of the PAVE combustion system and a regular condensing boiler as a function of the condensing return temperature.
+It shows that the onset of condensation is shifted to a higher return temperature, making the PAVE system an ideal candidate for retrofit applications where it is not easy to reduce the building return temperature (conventional radiator at high temperature)

-The PAVE system is characterized by very low flame temperatures, so it is able to achieve very low NOx production.
-The limit of 30mg / Nm3 is easily reached as long as the combustion air is preheated to 60 ° C and set at an optimum temperature.
-On the other hand, low NOx and very low NOx "dry" burners can achieve comparable levels of NOx emissions only by using a high proportion of EGR and, potentially, oversized combustion chambers.
+The PAVE system is characterized by very low flame temperatures, so it is able to achieve very low NOx productions.
+The limit of 30mg / Nm3 is easily reached as long as the combustion air is preheated to 60 ° C and adjusted to an optimum temperature.
+On the other hand, “dry” low NOx and very low NOx burners can only achieve comparable levels of NOx emissions by using a high proportion of EGR and, potentially, oversized combustion chambers.

-In a conventional combustion system (with atmospheric air), reducing the flame temperature below a certain temperature can lead to the formation of CO but this is not the case for a PAVE boiler that burns natural gas therefore a fuel that a priori easily accesses its complete combustion.
+In a conventional combustion system (with atmospheric air), reducing the temperature of the flame below a certain temperature can lead to the formation of CO but this is not the case for a PAVE boiler which burns natural gas therefore a fuel which a priori easily accesses its complete combustion.

-Moreover, the performance of the PAVE cycle is neither inclined to bring down the combustion temperature so low by means of too much water recycling nor even to reduce the level of O2 in the oxidant by the same means: and the risk of CO formation is a priori eliminated by the PAVE cycle.
+In addition, the performances of the PAVE cycle are neither inclined to make the combustion temperature drop so low through too much water recycling nor even to reduce the O2 rate in the oxidizer by this same means: and the risk of CO formation is a priori eliminated by the PAVE cycle.

-Decrease of NOx production and reduction of the risk of water plume at the chimney outlet (via a lower humidity in the flue gas) have the following positive consequences: less risk of smog (which is in the case of the combustion of natural gas the result of the combination plume of water + NOx) at the same time as the thermal performances of the cycle which are maximum ...
+Reduction in the production of NOx and reduction in the risk of a plume of water leaving the chimney (via less humidity in the fumes) have the happy consequences: less risk of smog (which is in the case of the combustion of natural gas the result of the combination of water plume + NOx) at the same time as the thermal performances of the cycle which are maximum ...

-China's first water vapor pump project by CIEC
+First water vapor pump project in China by CIEC

 During the last 15 years, the company ICCS deployed the PAVE system in several European countries, mainly in France, but also in Germany and Italy.
 As the NOx limits are less stringent in Europe, the system is installed as energy saving measure.

-In 2016, Beijing United Gas Engineering and Technology has obtained a contract from a university in Beijing to renew its boiler.
-It involved changing the coal boiler and installing a new gas system.
-It was decided to set up the PAVE system in China for the first time.
+In 2016, Beijing United Gas Engineering and Technology was awarded a contract from a Beijing university to renew its boiler room.
+It involved changing the coal-fired boiler room and installing a new gas system.
+It was decided to set up PAVE system in China for the first time.

-The system includes two 5,6 MW condensing gas boilers each to heat the campus on about 160 000 m2 heating surface.
-The system has been sized for 200000 m2 capacity in anticipation of future expansion work.
-The heat distribution network is designed for a flow and return temperature of 70 ° C / 50 ° C. All terminal units are controlled by three-way valves, which makes the return temperature variable.
-Only one of the 2 boiler is equipped for the moment in PAVE, the second boiler is equipped with a standard burner with low NOx emission.
-This will allow for comparative tests over time.
+The system includes two condensing gas boilers of 5,6 MW each to heat the campus over approximately 160 m000 of heating surface.
+The system has been sized for a capacity of 2 m200000 in anticipation of future expansion work.
+The heat distribution network is designed for a flow and return temperature of 2 ° C / 70 ° C. All terminal units are controlled by three-way valves, which makes the return temperature variable.
+Only one of the 50 boilers is currently equipped with PAVE, the second boiler is equipped with a standard low NOx burner.
+This will allow comparative tests to be carried out over time.

-Commissioning was made in March 2017, NOx emissions being tested at 23 mg / Nm3 (corrected to 3,5% O2), well below the limit of 30 mg / Nm3.
-The overall efficiency of the boiler was 107% - at a return temperature of 45 ° C and CO emissions were measured at 0 mg / Nm3!
+Commissioning was made in March 2017, with NOx emissions tested at 23 mg / Nm3 (corrected to 3,5% O2), well below the limit of 30 mg / Nm3.
+The overall boiler efficiency was 107% - at a return temperature of 45 ° C and the CO emissions were measured at 0 mg / Nm3!

-A bright future for boilers with steam pumps ...
+A bright future for steam pump boilers ...

-PAVE is a combustion technology capable of achieving ultra-low NOx emissions and considerably higher yields (109% on PCI) and lower maintenance costs than conventional condensing boilers.
-PAVE can be installed on an existing boiler without significant loss of capacity, while typical renovations of the low NOx burner can significantly reduce it.
+PAVE is a combustion technology capable of achieving ultra-low NOx emissions and considerably high efficiencies (109% on PCI) and lower maintenance costs than conventional condensing boilers.
+PAVE can be installed on an existing boiler without significant loss of capacity, while typical low NOx burner retrofits can significantly reduce it.
 Faced with a serious smog problem, Beijing is at the forefront of the fight against air pollution and these actions should be observed by policy makers around the world ...